Virtual Reality gaming, or VR gaming, has taken the gaming industry by storm.

-Offered as an improvement of the HTC Vive, most specifications make it a higher quality device than its predecessor.
+Offered as an improvement of the HTC Vive, the Vive Pro’s specs make it a higher quality device than its predecessor.
 Of course, that also means a higher price.

 With a dial AMOLED display at 1440 x 1600 per panel, the screen resolution compares itself highly to other top notch VR headsets.
 The 90 Hz refresh rate leaves choppiness behind for the most part, but still is not as smooth as the best of the best.
 The 110° field of view makes it average, which is still currently a little bit disappointing.

 The HTC Vive Pro comes with detachable headphones, focusing on 3D spatial sound and a noise cancellation feature.
-Designers also paid special attention to comfort with this model, giving users a wonderful experience no matter how long they keep the headset on for.
+Designers also paid special attention to comfort with this model, giving users a wonderful experience no matter how long they keep the headset on.

 Base stations included with the complete package offer that superb tracking experience, albeit a little bit more expensive.
 Many users of the original HTC Vive feel that the Vive Pro is a worthy successor.
 However, a lot of them shake their heads at the $1100 price point for the full system, more than double the cost of the original.

 Still, the significantly higher resolution gives each player a VR experience without compromising on immersion.
 While the HTC Vive Pro does not top the specifications in any one category, the overall good specifications make it a worthy contender when considering a VR headset for iRacing.

 - Good resolution and display specifications